AVTpepper/project1_history_website/README.md

 - Icons in the header and footer were taken from [Font Awesome](https://fontawesome.com/icons)
 - Inspiration was taken from this website for the sign up form.
 [Link](https://softauthor.com/css-flexbox-responsive-registration-form-with-source-code/).
 - For coding questions I used [w3schools.com](https://www.w3schools.com/) and the slack community.
-- For flex-box issues I kept refferring to [css-tricks.com](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).
+- For flex-box issues I kept referring to [css-tricks.com](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).

 ### Media
-- Color Palette was generetad using [Coolers](https://coolors.co/).
+- Color Palette was generatad using [Coolers](https://coolors.co/).
 - Images were takent from [Pexels](https://www.pexels.com/) and [The National Park Service Website](https://www.nps.gov/index.htm).
 - The video is from YouTube.
 ---
 ## __Special Thanks__
 Specials thanks goes out to:
 - My mentor Maranatha Ilesanmi for guiding me through the project.
-- The "Augies" in the Code Institute slack community for answering my questions.
+- The "Augies" and other community members in the Code Institute slack channel for answering my questions and giving meaningful feedback.
 - Chris Williams from the Code Institute community for helping with specific issues throughout the project.